tsdataclinic/scout/README.md

 ### 4.1 Error when running `yarn sync-schema`: `client password must be a string`

-The `packages/server/ormconfig.json` uses an empty password.
-If you installed postgres through Homebrew then the default postgres user should default to not requiring a password.
+The `packages/server/ormconfig.json` config uses an empty password.
+If you installed postgres through Homebrew then by default the postgres user is configured to not required a password.
 If you installed postgres through a different method, the password should be whichever you used when installing the database.

 Set your postgres user's password in `packages/server/ormconfig.json`. **Make sure to not commit this password back.**